Editor’s Note: the following content has been validated by the Lead Product Manager at Facebook.

 What is a Design Sprint?

-In the past, the process is supposed to be:
+In the past, the Product Development process was:

 build -> launch -> measure -> iterate